-Employers would be prohibited from using a workplace surveillance tool to:
+The bill would add new Sections 1560-1563 to the Labor Code to prohibit employers from using a workplace surveillance tool to:

-- Monitor or surveil workers in private, off-duty areas, including, but not limited to, bathrooms, locker rooms, changing areas, breakrooms, smoking areas, lactation spaces, employee cafeterias, and lounges, including data collection on the frequency of use of those private areas; or - Monitor or surveil a worker's residence, a worker's personal vehicle, or property owned, leased, or used by a worker, unless that surveillance is strictly necessary.
+- Monitor or surveil workers in off-duty areas, including bathrooms, locker rooms, changing areas, breakrooms, designated smoking areas, lactation spaces, employee cafeterias and lounges, and other areas where workers congregate while off-duty but on work premises, including data collection on the frequency of use of those private areas; or - Monitor or surveil a worker's residence, a worker's personal vehicle, or property owned, leased, or used by a worker, unless that surveillance is strictly necessary.

-In addition, employers would be required to disable workplace surveillance tools during off-duty hours, including rest and meal break periods, including in a worker's residence, personal vehicle, or property owned, leased, or used by a worker.
+Workers would have the right to disable or leave behind workplace surveillance tools that are on their person or in their possession when entering the listed off-duty areas or during off-duty hours, including meal periods.
+Workers would also have the right to disable workplace surveillance tools that are on their person or in their possession during off-duty hours, including meal periods, in a worker's residence, personal vehicle, or property owned, leased or used by a worker.

-And employers would be prohibited from requiring a worker to physically implant a device that collects or transmits data, including a device that is installed subcutaneously in the body.
+It would also prohibit employers from requiring a worker to physically implant a device that collects or transmits data, including a device that is installed subcutaneously in the body.